 All of these species can be sold to individuals with custom-exempt processing.

 For sale of packages of meat, farmers can use Minnesota Equal-To plants to get inspected slaughter and processing of the farm-raised game species.
-Packages of meat from animals that pass inspection will be marked with the same State of Minnesota inspection symbol that is used on packages of meat from domestic livestock species.
-Because Minnesota requires this inspection, farmers do not have to pay for it at Minnesota Equal-To plants.
+Packages of meat from animals that pass inspection will be marked with the same State of Minnesota inspection symbol that is used on packages of meat from domestic livestock species..
+At this time, Minnesota does not charge to slaughter non-amenable species.
+However, additional charges may apply from the slaughter facility, including but not limiting to fees for on-farm ante-mortem inspection, longer days for the addition of non-amenable animals, extra processing steps needed to produce clean carcasses (for example, more time trimming carcasses due to bison’s long hair)

 Farmers can also choose to get their “non-amenable” species processed at USDA plants.
 The USDA calls this “voluntary inspection” because federal law does not require it.
 Farmers pay an inspection fee for voluntary inspection of non-amenable species at USDA plants.
 Packages of animal tissue from non-amenable species processed at USDA plants are marked with the voluntary inspection symbol, which is shaped like a triangle.